gal-chechik-biu/gal-chechik-biu.github.io/docs/Neural_Networks_Grad/index.md

 ## Administration

 **The final grade** is computed as a combination of (1) home assignments (2) Final project.
 Students must complete all three to pass the course.
-The two home assignments with the lowest grades will not be taken into account (if their grade is higher than 60).

                              Grade = 0.5 * Home Assignments + 0.5 Final project.